 Furthermore, he was preoccupied with the feeling that something had been shadowing him for days.

 What was following Valcan was his disembodied hand.
 It soon stealthily reattached itself to his stump as he slept.

 Fearing that the next murderous urge from the reattached demon hand would come soon, Claw started looking for his stolen oraculum gauntlet.
 Trysannda’s conjurations were invaluable in that quest, and they did track the thieves down.

 However, the mercenaries had already sold the gauntlet to the main sorcerer in the area – Dalivar the Unethical.
-Who was the man Trysannda wanted to see dead.
+Who was the man Trysannda wanted dead.

 Claw and his companions managed to confront the wizard, recover the gauntlet and narrowly flee with their lives.

-Running in the dark dungeons, they found themselves trapped among insane mutants under the wizard’s fortress, in the Lair of Lunacy.
+Running into the dark dungeons, they found themselves trapped among insane mutants under the wizard’s fortress, in the Lair of Lunacy.

 What happened next is unrevealed.